All Episodes

 This new president called for an Islamic holy war against the West.

-I really, you know, it you get to a point here where you just have to scratch your head because this constant effort moral equivalence breaks down so soon in their arguments that you can't intellectually explain it.
+I really, you know, you get to a point here where you just have to scratch your head because this constant effort, moral equivalence, breaks down so soon in their arguments that you can't intellectually explain it.

 I just wanted you to hear this.

-Uh in fact, here's a a montage of some of the former hostages saying that they think this new president is the guy who held them.
+In fact, here's a montage of some of the former hostages saying that they think this new president is the guy who held them.

 When I spotted him, I stopped dead in my tracks and said to my wife, I know that guy.